Before we start, who is this for?

 This Isn’t Just About Work.
 It’s About All of Life.

-The Five Pillars of Well-Being (According to the Satori System)
+The Five Pillars of Well-Being

-Career – Doing work that energises you and aligns with your WHY
+Career – Align work with your WHY

-Social – Surrounding yourself with people who support your growth
+Social – Surround yourself with uplifting people

-Community – Giving back and feeling connected to something bigger
+Community – Contribute to something greater

 Career alignment is the gateway.